Mihail-Hristov/Foreigner_ID_generator/README.md

 password - 1q2w3e4r

 * Admin page (only for login users) for view, create and edit the countries information
+* Search - it is not implemented yet

 ## Technologies